accessibility-luxembourg/accessibilite.public.lu/content/en/cahier-des-charges.md

 Candidates must provide all the necessary information within the framework of this contract, indicating precisely the methodology, processes and resources put in place to meet these requirements.

-Particular attention will be paid to the methodology and processes put in place to guarantee the conformity of the developments, content and functionalities presented for delivery; this may include, for example (non-exhaustive list):
+Particular attention will be paid to the methodology and processes put in place to guarantee the conformity of the developments, content and features presented for delivery; this may include, for example (non-exhaustive list):

 - The control phases (design, development, acceptance before delivery, etc.);
 - The means of control (internal audit, audit by an external third party);